 ECE 331 Language Development Pre-K (2 SH).
 This course is designed to examine the developmental sequence of language acquisition and knowledge of phonics from PreK-4.
 It will also examine the language arts receptive and productive categories of oral, written, and visual language as part of a classroom curriculum.
+This course must be taken in combination with ECE 362 Observation and Assessment PreK-4.

 ECE 332 Language Development K-4 (2 SH).
 This course is designed to examine the developmental sequence of language acquisition and knowledge of phonics from grades K-4.
 It will also examine the language arts receptive and productive categories of oral, written, and visual language as part of a classroom curriculum.
+This course must be taken in combination with ECE 362 Observation and Assessment PreK-4.

-ECE 341 Emergent Literacy (2 SH).
+ECE 341 Emergent Literacy (2 SH). ).
 An introductory study of various theories of emergent literacy and literacy development.
 Students examine how children's literacy roots evolve from their home and community lives.
 The role of comprehension and phonics instruction within guided and shared reading experiences is studied.
 Emphasis is placed upon building family-school partnerships.
-Practicum experience required.
+This course must be taken in combination with ECE 362 Observation and Assessment PreK-4.

 ECE 342 Literacy in the Primary Classroom (2 SH).
 An introductory study of various literacy theories.
 Emphasis is placed on exploring how literacy curriculum, instruction, and assessment inform each other.
 Systematic evaluation tools for proficient and struggling readers are explored.
-Practicum experience required.
+This course must be taken in combination with ECE 362 Observation and Assessment PreK-4.

 ECE 352 Teaching Social Studies PreK-8 (4 SH).
 Social Studies PreK-8 is a required course with the goal of equipping prospective PreK-4 Early Childhood teachers with tools for teaching social studies to children.
 This course requires that the student works to develop initial ideas of social studies teaching which include methods of content selection, methods of teaching, and be able to explain the critical role of social studies education in the school curriculum.
-Students will develop a social studies unit that will be taught during practicum.
+This course must be taken in combination with ECE 362 Observation and Assessment PreK-4.

 ECE 362 Observation and Assessment PreK-4 (2 SH).
 This course is designed to provide pre-service teacher candidates with hands-on experiences in observing and assessing children.
-In PreK-4 settings, students will teach lessons, administer assessment instruments, use curriculum based measurement, and evaluate and interpret the results for instructional purposes.
+In PreK-4 settings, students will teach lessons, administer assessment instruments, use curriculum-based measurement, and evaluate and interpret the results for instructional purposes.
+PDE Stage 3 - Pre-Student Teaching: 160 hours.

 ECE 605/SED 605 Early Childhood PreK-4 and Special Education PreK-8 Capstone (6 SH).
 Student teaching (12 SH) is a supervised dual student teaching experience open to Early Childhood PreK-4 and Special Education PreK-8 majors who have completed the pattern of required courses.
 Students are required to participate in related seminars.
+In addition to the regular tuition and College fees, this course requires a student teaching fee.
+PDE Stage 4 - Student Teaching: 12-16 weeks or 640 hours.